zuozhenggh/learning-library/developer-library/converged-db-on-premises/xml/xml.md

      ![](./images/xml_s4_p1.png " ")

-2. The insert query is available as a SQL file in the directory “**/u01/workshop/xml**”.
-The script is called as **insert.sql.** You can run this connecting to the SQL prompt.
+2. The insert query is available as a SQL file in the directory “`/u01/workshop/xml`”.
+The script is called as `insert.sql`.
+You can run this connecting to the SQL prompt.

-3. Set your oracle environment and connect to PDB as **oracle** user.
+3. Set your oracle environment and connect to PDB as `oracle` user.
     ````
     <copy>
     . oraenv